 By switching up the packaging, display, and wrapping, and even going the route of creating themed gifts for the holidays, you can easily overcome any potential challenges that this year's holiday gifting season has thrown your way.

 The term “gift basket” can be a little misleading; for many of us, we initially think of those pre-made gift sets that we might send to a colleague or client.
 But you can actually use a gift basket as a fun and creative way to display and package whatever gifts you choose and as a way to tie together a cohesive theme.
 Creating a gift basket is a great way to take your gift-giving up a notch this season, and below we'll break down exactly how to make it happen.

 Building the best possible gift basket for Christmas starts with the basket itself.
 One great route to go here is to make the packaging part of the gift itself by tucking the individual items into something functional.
 For example, if you decide to get your little girl that new adorable girls' sweater she's been wanting, wrap it in some festive wrapping paper or tissue paper and tuck it into a new girls' backpack.
 Or, use anything from a toolbox to a monogrammed tote for a gift for your friend or spouse.

-The main purpose of the “basket” is to give the opener a break from the usual wrapper paper tearing and gift bag emptying while also grouping together gifts that are meant as a set.
-Make the packaging part of the gift by tucking the individual parts of the present into a backpack, toolbox, purse, or storage container that can be used for more than just wrapping once the holiday season is over.
+The main purpose of the “basket” is to give the opener a break from the usual wrapper paper tearing and gift bag emptying while also grouping together gifts that are meant as a set, so you can really get creative with it.
 You also can use the “basket” as a clue to the contents of the gift if you are feeling creative.
 Packing the new fishing supplies in a tackle box will get Grandpa excited for the gift even before he opens it!